The Cyan Language: Interfaces

-object Worker extends Person implements Savable private :company String public fun save [ // save to a file ] ... // elided end \end{cyan} Here prototype {\tt Worker} should implement method {\tt save}.
+object Worker extends Person implements Savable private String company func save { // save to a file } ... // elided end \end{cyan} Here prototype {\tt Worker} should implement method {\tt save}.
 Otherwise the compiler would sign an error.
 Unlike Java, interfaces in Cyan are objects too.
 They can be passed as parameters, assigned to objects, and receive messages.